MicrosoftDocs/customer-voice/cv-docs/create-project.md

 A *project* is a container that consists of surveys, satisfaction metrics, Power Automate flows, and reports.
 You can create, distribute, and analyze a survey by creating a project.
 You can create a project by using a ready-to-use template or by using a blank template to create the project from scratch.

 Dynamics 365 Customer Voice offers ready-to-use feedback project templates that include survey questions, workflows, and relevant reports.
 Each project template includes survey questions based on industry best practices, and preconfigured satisfaction metrics and workflows for Dynamics 365 business applications.
-The available project templates are:<!--Edits here and below: Suggested, to avoid the duplicate wording.-->
+The available project templates are:

-- **Customer pulse**, based on Forrester Research customer experience<!--Via Writing Style Guide, you don't have to supply an acronym if you don't use it again.--> best practices and including questions to collect customer sentiment at regular intervals.
+- **Customer pulse**, based on Forrester Research customer experience best practices and including questions to collect customer sentiment at regular intervals.

 - **Order delivery** to collect timely feedback after an order is delivered.
 It also includes a workflow to automate sending a survey after the order is complete.
 The survey is sent to the customer, and the response is automatically integrated with the order and customer records.